 Neuschwanstein Castle was paid for by Ludwig II of Bavaria out of his own pockets.
 He bought it as a form of personal refuge, but it got opened for public viewing as soon as Ludwig died.

-That plague had engulfed the entire Europe and was killing by huge numbers.
-The town folks prayed that if they survived the plague they will re-enact passion of Christ every ten years.
+That plague had engulfed the entire of Europe and was killed by huge numbers.
+The town folks prayed that if they survived the plague they will re-enact the passion of Christ every ten years.
 The town survived the bubonic plague and the custom of performing the play every ten years was born.